Gigaspaces/xap-docs/site/content/xap120/jms-with-openspaces-example.markdown

 weight: 400
 ---

-{{%folderopen%}} Example Root `<XAP Root>\examples\data`

-The [OpenSpaces Data Example]({{%currentjavatuturl%}}/the-openspaces-data-example.html) demonstrates how to use a JMS feeder to send POJOs to the space.
-In order to make it happen we use two main features: Spring [JmsTemplate](http://static.springframework.org/spring/docs/2.0.x/api/org/springframework/jms/core/JmsTemplate.html) and JMS [MessageConverter](./jms-space-interoperability.html).
-This section describes how those features are used in the example.

 # Architecture

 A processing unit runs the `JMSDataFeeder` that writes `Data` objects with raw data into the remote space.
 The `JMSDataFeeder` uses Spring's [JmsTemplate](http://static.springframework.org/spring/docs/2.0.x/api/org/springframework/jms/core/JmsTemplate.html) over GigaSpaces JMS, to write non-processed `Data` objects into the space every second.
 The `JMSDataFeeder` uses an `ObjectMessage2ObjectConverter` to convert the JMS ObjectMessages to `Data` objects before they are written to the space.
 Every `Data` object is written to the space with the processed value set to false, which is later set to true by the `DataProcessor`.